 Snell’s accomplishments were sufficiently noteworthy to earn him AFL All-Star Game invitations in 1966 and 1969 and a first-team All-AFL designation in 1969.
 He finished his career with 4,205 yards on 1,057 carries, averaging 4.1 yards per carry, and scored 24 touchdowns.
 He added 193 receptions for 1,375 yards and seven touchdowns, averaging 7.1 yards per catch.

 His production may not have been great by modern standards.
 After all, those were the days of Namath, Maynard, and Sauer.
 However, Matt Snell delivered when they needed someone to grind up yardage and clock, like during Super Bowl III.
+Check out more NFL news here!

 Versatility is what put Emerson Boozer ahead of Matt Snell on this list.
 He was an all-purpose back before the term became popular.

 Boozer retired after the 1975 season as the Jets’ career leader with 1,291 rushing attempts for 5,135 yards and 52 touchdowns.
 Freeman McNeil surpassed Boozer’s attempts and yardage records.
-Curtis Martin leapfrogged Boozer and McNeil in those categories and beat Boozer’s touchdown record by six.
+In those categories, Curtis Martin leapfrogged Boozer and McNeil and beat Boozer’s touchdown record by six.

 However, Boozer has something that McNeil and Martin lack—a Jets’ Super Bowl championship ring.